Physicprog/ExcaliburFX/README.md

 # ExcaliburFX

-ExcaliburFX est une extension After Effects conçue pour simplifier et accélérer le workflow des créateurs.
+ExcaliburFX is an After Effects extension designed to simplify and speed up the workflow for creators.
-Elle propose des outils puissants pour automatiser certaines tâches, optimiser la gestion des compositions et enrichir les animations, tout en restant intuitive et légère.
+It provides powerful tools to automate tasks, optimize composition management, and enhance animations, while remaining intuitive and lightweight.

 ---